nubank/workspaces/README.md

 * `::f.portal/wrap-root?` (default: `true`) Wraps component into a light root
 * `::f.portal/app` (default: `{}`) This is the app configuration, same options you could send to `fulcro/new-fulcro-client`
+* `::f.portal/initial-state` (default `{}`) Accepts a value or a function.
+A value will be used to call the initial state function of your root.
+If you provide a function, the value returned by it will be the initial state.

 ### Test cards